 The former desk niche was tiny, dark, and next to the refrigerator, so we opted to create a look that made the niche look more like a stand alone hutch than a built in cabinet.

-By the addition of a shelf under the drawer, we added more storage to place another coffee maker.
+By the addition of a shelf under the drawer, we added more storage.

 The Painting Process